hemant-garg/ReactNativeStarter/README.md

 ..

+ or you  can  use :

+`react-native init <Project Name> --version 0.55.4`

 Thanks and If you have any suggestions for me or just want to contact me for any reason.
 Ping me anytime

 [Linkedin](https://www.linkedin.com/in/hemantgarg6/)

 [Facebook](https://www.facebook.com/hemantgarg6)